blaues0cke/PiSleepTalk/README.md

 5. `/usr/sleeptalk/records-to-render`. contains all data that is required to render a video.
 6. `/usr/sleeptalk/records-decrease-volume` the volume of all files in this folder is decreased by 50% by `process-volume.sh`.
 All processed files are moved back to `/usr/sleeptalk/records-to-render`.
 7. `/usr/sleeptalk/records-increase-volume` the volume of all files in this folder is increased by 50% by `process-volume.sh`.
 All processed files are moved back to `/usr/sleeptalk/records-to-render`.
-8. `/usr/sleeptalk/records-rendered` contains finally rendered videos including their subtitles.
+8. `/usr/sleeptalk/records-rendered` contains finally rendered videos including their subtitles with reduced noise.
 9. `/usr/sleeptalk/records-final` contains upload ready videos build by concating multiple rendered records.

 ## Audio detection and rating logic